google-ai-edge/mediapipe/docs/getting_started/faq.md

 In order to enable one calculator to process multiple inputs in parallel, there are two possible approaches:

-1. Define multiple calulator nodes and dispatch input packets to all nodes.
+1. Define multiple calculator nodes and dispatch input packets to all nodes.
 2. Make the calculator thread-safe and configure its [`max_in_flight`] setting.

 The first approach can be followed using the calculators designed to distribute